Coffee production in Indonesia: Flores

 Flores (or Flower) Island is 360 miles long, and is located 200 miles to the east of Bali.
-The terrain of Flores is rugged, with numerous active and inactive volcanoes.
+The terrain of Flores is rugged, with a number of active and inactive volcanoes.
 Ash from these volcanoes has created especially fertile Andosols, ideal for organic coffee production.
 Arabica coffee is grown at 1,200 to 1,800 meters on hillsides and plateaus.
 Most of the production is grown under shade trees and wet processed at farm level.
 Coffee from Flores is known for sweet chocolate, floral and woody notes.
 A traditional style of processing, known as pulped natural, where parchment coffee is dried in its mucilage without fermentation, produces a floral coffee that has been found to be highly sought after by some buyers.

 Papua

 New Guinea is the second largest island in the world.
 The western half of New Guinea is part of Indonesia.
 The Indonesian half of the island was formerly called "Irian Jaya".
-Today, it is known as Papua, and it is divided into two provinces – Papua and West Papua.
+Today, it is known as Papua, and it is divided into six provinces – Papua, West Papua, Central Papua, Highland Papua, South Papua, and Southwest Papua.